2018 Background & Mission Statement

 Film Festival, takes place in the historic

-locations throughout the state; including Bristol, Narragansett, Jamstown, Bristol, Woonsocket, Barrington, Cranston and Westerly.
-We also provide programming to children's hospitals, nursing homes, assisted living facilities and community youth organizatiions.
+locations throughout the state, these include Bristol, Narragansett, Jamestown, Bristol, Woonsocket, Barrington, East Providence, Tiverton.
+Cranston and Westerly.
+RIIFF provides programming to children's hospitals, nursing homes, assisted living facilities and community youth organizatiions.
 The dynamic nature

 of Rhode Island offers excellent screening facilities,